 3. Get Details on Coverage Requirements for Contractors

-Almost all homeowners know how important it is to hire contractors and companies with adequate licensing and insurance.
+Almost all homeowners know how important it is to hire contractors and agencies with adequate licensing and insurance.
 If you make the mistake of hiring an unlicensed and uninsured professional or one who happens to be underinsured, you could be liable for any damages these professionals cause or sustain.
-Moreover, the company that has issued your policy may cancel your plan, leaving you scrambling to find new coverage of your own.
+Moreover, the agency that has issued your policy may cancel your plan, leaving you scrambling to find new coverage of your own.
 Talk with your insurer to learn which coverage types and limits are expected of contractors so you’re always in compliance with your plan’s terms and conditions.

 4. Avoid Alterations to Your Risk Profile

 It is also important to note bathroom additions and the process of installing them can alter your risk profile.
 If you have incredibly extravagant additions planned for your bathrooms, these may even render your property uninsurable by your current provider.
 Cutting edge water features and high-value appliances are just some of the additions that might cause concern.
 More commonly, increased risk is due to the challenges of the installation process.
 If a pipe should burst or leak as the result of these alterations, it’s best to have notified your insurance of the renovation in advance.
-Insurance companies know major changes in any portion of the home, especially those affecting plumbing connections, can result in latent damages like hidden or slow leaks that aren’t discovered until several months down the road.
+Insurance agencies know major changes in any portion of the home, especially those affecting plumbing connections, can result in latent damages like hidden or slow leaks that aren’t discovered until several months down the road.
 Advanced knowledge of planned changes can help your insurance provider determine culpability if and when problems do occur.

 To learn about additional home improvements that can affect your home insurance, get in touch with American Tri-Star.
 We can provide a free quote on homeowners insurance as well as our premier National City cheap auto insurance.
 Call 619-474-3900 today to speak with one of our friendly agents.